batterycenter/embed/README.md

 # battery-embed

 Embedding files into executables made easy.
+Minimal CMake, Modern C++, a minute of setup time.
+What else?

 ## What this is